lace-wing/tMod_Localizations/README.md

-# MythMod_Localizations
+# What is this for?
-.hjson files will be placed here
+To store and share `.hjson` files and other language files of Terraria mods which are not intended or able to be internally setup in the mods' repos.